top of page

 English, Chinese

-In addition, Dr. Ni has been invited to judge many piano competitions both at home and abroad, and his students have won many awards, including the National Little Golden Bell Piano Competition, the National Golden Sunflower Cup Piano Competition, the Shanghai International Youth Piano Competition, the United States Open Music Competition, the Hong Kong Open Music Competition, and the Interationaler Deutscher Irmler-Klavierwettbewerb, etc.
+In addition, Dr. Ni has been frequently invited to serve as a judge in domestic and international piano competitions.
+His students have also repeatedly won awards in piano competitions at home and abroad, including the National Little Golden Bell Piano Competition, National Golden Sunflower Cup Piano Competition, Shanghai International Youth Piano Competition, Prokofiev International Music Competition, Piano League Piano Star International Piano Competition, U.S. Open Piano Competition, Hong Kong Piano Open Competition, and Interationaler Deutscher Irmler-Klavierwettbewerb, etc. As a dedicated teacher, Dr. Ni has mentored many successful students, with several earning scholarships to top conservatories such as the Eastman Scholl of Music and Indiana University.

 bottom of page